 Heart disease is the number 1 killer of women in the U.S. The more a woman knows about heart disease, the better chance she has of beating it.

-The focal point of the program is an early-detection screening with specific emphasis on prevention, risk assessment, lifestyle management and raising awareness.
+The Women’s Heart Center offers an early-detection screening with specific emphasis on prevention, risk assessment, lifestyle management and raising awareness.